-There are a number of legal codes that impact BAC testing in the state of California.
-The first of these laws deals with California’s “implied consent” regulations, covered under Vehicle Code (VEH) §23612.
+Several legal codes in California impact BAC testing.
+The first is California’s “implied consent law,” covered under Vehicle Code (VEH) §23612.
 All drivers in California give “implied consent” to BAC testing each time they drive their vehicle.

 Implied consent means that you are agreeing to take a BAC if so requested by a police officer after a lawful arrest for a DUI.
-However, this does not mean you are automatically consenting to a blood draw.
+However, this does not mean you automatically consent to a blood draw.
 Legally, you can choose to complete a:

 - Breath test